Business Insurance for Photographers

 The core cover includes public liability with limits of up to £5 million, helping safeguard you against claims for accidental injury or property damage.
 It offers exceptional value for essential business protection, allowing you to operate with confidence and security.

-Our photography insurance is flexible and can be tailored to suit your needs, with optional extras such as professional indemnity, equipment cover, personal accident protection, and legal expenses.
-So, no matter your style or setup, you can build a policy that fits your work perfectly, today and as your business grows.
+Our photography insurance is flexible and can be tailored to your needs, with optional extras including professional indemnity, photography equipment cover, personal accident protection, and legal expenses.
+Whatever your style or setup, you can build a policy that fits your work perfectly—today and as your business grows.

-Make sure you have the correct insurance for your profession and be sure to check if any exclusions are relevant to what you have planned in policy documentation.
+Ensure you have the correct insurance for your profession and verify if any exclusions are relevant to your planned activities in the policy documentation.

 Tick Icon Dark